jasonmpittman/research-ideas/research-ideas-2017.md

 What is the mean lifetime for word processor applications between file format change?

-How does a word processing system preserve semantic meaning across file format evoluations?
+How does a word processing system preserve semantic meaning across file format evolutions?